openrewrite/rewrite-spring/README.md

 ## What is this?

 This project implements a [Rewrite module](https://github.com/openrewrite/rewrite) to automatically apply best practices in Java Spring Boot applications.
 Originally inspired by the [Reboot](https://github.com/thanus/reboot) project.

+## Spring XML to annotation-based configuration

+See the [demo slides](https://slides.com/rewrite/spring) here of work-in-progress features related to migration off of XML configuration to annotation-based configuration.

 ## Prefer constructor injection